joaofmartinho/nlw-esports/README.md

 The evolved version of the **Esports** project on the [Next Level Week](https://lp.rocketseat.com.br/nlw) by Rocketseat.

-The web version is deployed on Vercel here:
+The web client is deployed on Vercel here:

  https://nlw-esports-ignite.vercel.app/

-The server is deployed on Fly.
-You can test it here:
+The server is deployed on Fly here:

 https://nlw-esports.fly.dev/games